-The interview will be conducted in person and the areas which it will explore will include suitability to work with children.
+Interviews will be conducted in person in most cases but increasingly video conferencing can be used for part of the process.
+It is not expected that an appointment will be made without a face to face meeting but Skype or other video conferencing mechanisms can be used to make the process more efficient.
+Interviews will explore, inter allia, suitability to work with children.
 The school will explore at interview any unexplained breaks in the applicant's career.
 Notes made at interview are retained for future reference.